Bprafull/SQL-Quick-refresher-notes/README.md

-# SQL-Quick-refresher
+# SQL-Quick-refresher notes

-1. Finding Data Queries
+## Finding Data Queries
 SELECT: used to select data from a database
 SELECT * FROM table_name;
 DISTINCT: filters away duplicate values and returns rows of specified column